 Last year my dad passed away after a long battle with brain cancer.
 I miss him every single day.
 And when I had to help my mom and sister clean out his closet earlier this year, I couldn’t bear to give away all of his things.
 So I packed up some of his favorite shirts and brought them home with me.
 I didn’t know exactly what I was going to do with them, but I knew I’d think of something.
 And a few months later, in the middle of the night, I did.
-I decided to use some of my dad’s old shirts and his handwriting to make Christmas ornaments for myself and my family.
+I decided to use some of my dad’s old shirts and his handwriting to make remembrance ornaments for myself and my family.

 I didn’t think that I’d share this project on my blog, but when I saw how much these ornaments meant to my family members, I decided to post the project.
 I know there are others of you out there, just like me, who are missing loved ones every day and especially at the holidays.
 So I wanted to share my idea of how you can honor them and remember them with special DIY Memorial Ornaments that you will cherish for the rest of your life.

 This post contains affiliate links.
 To read my full disclosure policy, please click here.

 - Clear glass ornaments or clear plastic ornaments

 - Fabric scissors (regular fabric shears or pinking shears)